hashgraph/hedera-services/platform-sdk/docs/proposals/README.md

 If any APIs were developed in code as part of the design process, it may be included in the subdirectory of the proposal but not merged into the source code of the platform.

-While in this draft phase the proposal may be updated and modified as needed.
+While in the draft phase the proposal may be updated and modified as needed.
 It is best practice to solicit review from stakeholders to surface any potential change requests while the proposal is in the draft phase.
 All grammar and spelling errors should be caught during this phase.